- New Jersey Tax Court Clarifies Disposed Interest in Irrevocable Trusts

 - July 5, 2017 | Authors: Jarad Kim Stiles; Michael L. Salad; Peter Y. Fu

-- Law Firms: Cooper Levenson, P.A. - Atlantic City Office; Cooper Levenson, P.A. - Atlantic City Office
+- Law Firms: Cooper Levenson, P.A. - Atlantic City Office; Cooper Levenson, P.A. - Cherry Hill Office

 The long-debated issue as to what constitutes a complete disposition of interests in real property for purposes of irrevocable trusts was recently settled by the Tax Court of New Jersey in the matter of Estate of Mary Van Riper v.
 Director, Division of Taxation.